10 common mistakes people make with cash-back credit cards and how to avoid them

 - You can’t get a new Chase Sapphire Preferred or Chase Sapphire Reserve card if you already have a Sapphire card.
 Pretty simple.

-- Also, you can’t earn the welcome bonus on a Sapphire card if you’ve earned the intro bonus on any version of the Sapphire card within the past 48 months.
+- Also, you aren’t eligible for a new a Sapphire card if you’ve earned the intro bonus on any version of the Sapphire card within the past 48 months.

-A number of cash-back credit cards come with annual fees, and often they’re waived the first year.
+A number of cash-back credit cards come with annual fees and often they’re waived the first year.
 Sometimes it makes sense to cancel a card when the annual fee comes due, because the cost of the card isn’t worth the rewards you’re earning, but that’s not always the case.

-Some cards with annual fees, like the Chase Sapphire Preferred, are worth having because the points they earn are so valuable, and they even boost the value of points earned by no-annual-fee Chase Ultimate Rewards points earning cards.
+Some cards with annual fees, like the Sapphire Preferred, are worth having because the points they earn are so valuable and they even boost the value of other points earned by no-annual-fee Chase Ultimate Rewards points earning cards.
 I keep it because Chase Ultimate Rewards points are amazingly flexible.

-Paying the $95 annual fee (See rates & fees) on a card like the Blue Cash Preferred® Card from American Express can also make sense, because you earn 6% cash back at US supermarkets (up to $6,000 in purchases per calendar year, then 1% cash back), and 6% cash back on select US streaming services.
+The $95 annual fee (see rates & fees) on a card like the Blue Cash Preferred® Card from American Express can also make sense, because you earn 6% cash back at U.S. supermarkets (up to $6,000 in purchases per calendar year, then 1% cash back) and 6% cash back on select U.S. streaming services.
 Depending on your spending habits, you could easily recoup that annual fee and much more.
 Cash back is received in the form of Reward Dollars that can be redeemed for statement credits.

 Most cards with annual fees are worth opening for both the welcome offer and the long term benefits.

 $150 might seem small, but the overall value of having the Chase Freedom in your wallet outshines the welcome offer.
-The no-annual-fee Chase Freedom has rotating quarterly categories, like gas stations, grocery stores and mobile wallet or Paypal payments.
+The card has rotating quarterly categories, like gas stations, grocery stores and mobile wallet or Paypal payments.
 After you activate the bonus, you can earn 5% cash back on up to $1,500 in spending each quarter combined across all bonus categories.

 It’s easy to make mistakes with cash-back credit cards, especially if you’re a beginner.
 Make the most of your rewards by avoiding common pitfalls like: